 - The results of the SAR should be made available to the individual via the same method as their request, where possible.

 - For example, you could send them the results electronically if they submitted their request by email or other electronic means, or you could make it available through an electronic portal or data room providing of course that adequate safeguards are taken.

 - We don’t currently have any guidance on how long such an online portal should be available for but it would be reasonable and sensible to set a time limit on it, and to ensure the applicant is told of this and possibly, given the opportunity to receive a copy by CD or paper.

-- The Data Protection Act 2018 makes it a criminal offence to alter records with the intention of preventing disclosure following a SAR.
+- It is a criminal offence to alter records with the intention of preventing disclosure following a SAR.

 - This will be punishable by an unlimited fine.
-We recommend you remind managers of this and ensure they know to send any SARs to you immediately upon receipt.
+We recommend you remind managers of this and ensure they know to send any SARs to you, or a designated Data Protection Officer or Team, immediately upon receipt..